gara-z/gara-recipes/White chocolate pannacotta.md

 ## Pannacotta:
 ### Ingredients
 200 g white chocolate
-90 g (100ml) graulated sugar
+90 g (100 ml) granulated sugar
 1.5 quarter tsp (2 ml) agar agar powder
 600 ml heavy whipping cream
 1.5 tsp vanilla paste

 ### Instructions
 Chop the white chocolate into small pieces, about the size of peas, and place it in a heatproof bowl.
-Combine the rest of the ingredients in a saucepan (preferebaly stanless steel).
-Once the mixture comes to a boil, start the timer and let the mixture simmer/boil for 3-4 minutes before removing the saucepan from the heat.
+Combine the rest of the ingredients in a saucepan (preferably stanless steel).
+Once the mixture comes to a boil, start a timer and let the mixture simmer/boil for 3-4 minutes before removing the saucepan from the heat.
 Stir a few times while the mixture is simmering/boiling.
-Pour the mixture over the chopped white chocolate, and slowly stir with a heat-resistant spatula until the chocolate is completely melted.
+Once mixture is removed from the heat, pour it over the chopped white chocolate and slowly stir the mixture with a heat-resistant spatula until the chocolate has completely melted.
 Pour the panna cotta batter into the glass/dish you want to serve in.
 Let it cool off for 20 mins or so, cover with plastic wrap, and then put it into the fridge to set for at least 1 hour, preferably over the night.